Aslamabdulla/ielts_ept/README.md

   - Internet Connection Checking

 ## ADDITIONAL INFO
-  ## FOR APK  PLEASE LOOK IN TO REPOSITORY "apk-android -release" file ( NB: PLEASE REMOVE "apk-android -release" file WHEN YOU CLONE THE REPOSITORY)
+  ## FOR APK  PLEASE LOOK IN TO REPOSITORY "app-release.apk" file ( NB: PLEASE REMOVE "app-release.apk" file WHEN YOU CLONE THE REPOSITORY)